phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-noelv-fpga.md

 picocom -b 115200 --imap lfcrlf /dev/ttyUSB1
 ```

-To start the Phoenix-RTOS system, execute the following command in the `GRMON` monitor:
+To start the Feniks-RTOS system, execute the following command in the `GRMON` monitor:

 ```console
 run
 ```

-## Using the Phoenix-RTOS
+## Using the Feniks-RTOS

-After executing the `run` command, Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the
+After executing the `run` command, Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the
 terminal.

 ![Image](_images/noelv-start.png)